czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 In general, there is some correlation that exists, but it isn't strong (r-squared = 0.35).

 The top right of the graph shows candidates who poll well who are mentioned by their peers often.
 The data suggests that if you are mentioned a lot, you are probably polling well.
 However, some candidates to manage to fly under the radar.
 Notably Joe Biden during the fourth and fifth debate was mentioned about as much as John Delaney.
+Biden polls around 30% while Delaney polls at around 0%.

-## Obligatory word clouds
+# Obligatory word clouds

 Every other post about NLP seems to have one of these.
 To this day I'm not sure what word clouds could actually be used for, but they certainly look cool.
 Here are a few I found interesting.

 #### Bernie Sanders